InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 have answered before they make a contribution.
 Those could be tech oriented questions, questions regarding contributions or quite simply questions aimed at figuring out if there's somebody to talk to in the community.
-It is therefore important for any InnerSource community to have one or more contact persons that are available for answering such questions.
+It is therefore important for any InnerSource community to have

+-> Show barriers-6.png

+one or more contact persons
+that are available for answering such questions.
 It is the TCs responsibility to make sure there is a community member "on call".
 Most commonly, the TCs themselves will fullfill that role, since onboarding new community members is one of their jobs.

+-> Hide slides

 As such, it is also important to help potential contributors to determine what contributions are welcome or needed.
 These can be code contributions but also non-code contributions, such as writing documentation, creating artwork or organizing events.
 One common way to do this is to tag